 Microsoft has clearly attempted to make sure that all bases are covered as far as installation options are concerned.
-Although the company started initiating pre-downloads of the operating system to registered PCs approximately 24-hours before the official launch in late July last year, it does appear to recognize that some consumers would require an official ISO image of the Windows 10 platform whenever the need to manually install or reinstall the OS on a formatted machine arises.
+Although the company started initiating pre-downloads of the operating system to registered PCs approximately 24-hours before the official launch in late July of 2015, it does appear to recognize that some consumers would require an official ISO image of the Windows 10 platform whenever the need to manually install or reinstall the OS on a formatted machine arises.
 The ISO image will of course allow for the creation of a bootable USB flash drive or DVD, to serve as an installation source.

 Best of all, you don’t need any product key to download the ISO media file from Microsoft.
 Just about anyone can download it officially from Microsoft as long as they have an Internet connection.
 Though it is important to note that genuine Windows product key will be required for activation purposes during or after installation.

 As part of this ISO file offering by Microsoft, the company has also created a relatively small check list of what’s actually required before beginning the download: